isandulache/CellenzaBlogArticles/building-azure-vm-images-with-packer/building-azure-vm-images-packer-azure-devops-EN.md

 ## 6. Step 2 - Understand the Variables File

-`variables.pkr.hcl` is where we define “things you might change per environment.”
+`variables.pkr.hcl` is where we define "things you might change per environment."
 Here is a trimmed excerpt:

 ```hcl
 variable "tenant_id" {